 - Boarding and arrival times play a significant role in determining the hours.

-- Times when cafe cars close
+- Times when the café cars close

 - When attendants prepare Amtrak Flex dining meals for sleeping passengers.